Stolz/Assets/README.md

 <a id="collections"></a>
 ### Collections

 A collection is a named group of assets, that is, a set of JavaScript and CSS files.
 Any collection may include more collections, allowing dependencies definition and collection nesting.

-Let me use an example to show you how easy and convenient to use they are.
+Collections can be created on run time or via config file.

+To register a collection on run time for later use:

+	Assets::registerCollection($collectionName, ['array', 'of', 'assets']);

+To preconfigure collections using the config file:

+	// ... config.php ...
 	'collections' => array(
 		'one'	=> 'one.css',
 		'two'	=> ['two.css', 'two.js'],
 		'external'	=> ['http://example.com/external.css', 'https://secure.example.com/https.css', '//example.com/protocol/agnostic.js'],
 		'mix'	=> ['internal.css', 'http://example.com/external.js'],
 		'nested' => ['one', 'two'],
-		'duplicates' => ['nested', 'one.css','two.css', 'three.js'],
+		'duplicated' => ['nested', 'one.css','two.css', 'three.js'],
 	),

+Let me use an example to show you how easy and convenient to use the collection defined above are.

 Using `Assets::add('two');` will result in